 NIST welcomes students from all over the world to apply to our school, and applications are accepted for review throughout the year.
 However, we strongly believe that selecting a school for your child is one of the most important decisions you can make, and one that deserves careful consideration.
 Before submitting an application, we highly encourage parents to visit our school by arranging to meet one of our admissions team and touring our campus.
-All applications must be submitted through the online application form.
-Also note that if you are currently living in Bangkok at the time of application, the deadline for submission is 16 December.
+Applications for the 2018-2019 school year are now open and must be submitted through the online application form.
+Also note that if you are currently living in Bangkok at the time of application, the deadline for submission is 15 December.

 If you believe that your family will be a good match for the NIST community, you can complete the application process in five steps.
 Please review each step individually and ensure that you understand it in its entirety.